Brentuximab vedotin (Adcetris®)

 Your course of treatment

-You usually have several courses of treatment with brentuximab over a few months.
+You usually have a course of several cycles of treatment over a few months.
 If you are having brentuximab on its own, you usually have it every 3 weeks.
 Your nurse, pharmacist or doctor will discuss your treatment plan with you.

 We explain the most common side effects of this treatment here.
 We also include some less common side effects.